Running Near Bishop

 BISHOP TRAIL RUNNING

 Whether it’s from spectacular scenery or high mountain altitude, running in—and around—Bishop offers a breath-taking experience!
 You’ll also marvel at your options.
-Within a short drive in any direction you’ll find a huge variety of terrain from arid high desert surroundings to forested trails high alpine meadows and granite wonderlands.
-Check out this blog article for more general information and ideas of areas that will want to consider when you hit the trails.
+Within a short drive in any direction, you’ll find a huge variety of terrain from arid high desert surroundings to forested trails high alpine meadows, and granite wonderlands.
+Check out this blog article for more general information and ideas about areas that will want to consider when you hit the trails.

 Be sure you have enough water for your run, or the ability to filter along the way.
 The Eastern Sierra’s arid climate might surprise you, necessitating more water than you think.
 Any drinking water obtained from sources on a trail may contain Giardia (which causes moderate to severe intestinal upset) and needs to be treated.

 With the short 10 to 30-minute drive from town to most runs, it’s easy to think that amenities are nearby, but things like cell phone service are not available on many longer trails.
 Plan on being self-sufficient and don’t underestimate the power of nature: sudden afternoon thunderstorms are frequent, and temps can drop suddenly as a storm approaches.
 Know lightning safety and carry an extra layer or waterproof shell on your run.
 In the mountains, if clouds are building by noon, there is a good chance of rain in the afternoon.
 Despite all this talk of rain, conditions are sunny most of the time—therefore a sun hat and sunscreen are also high country musts.

 Looking for a run?
 We’ve got you covered.
 Below are some suggestions ranging from a short outing on the valley floor to an afternoon on the trails in the mountains and more.